pride march adelaide

 About Pride March Adelaide

-Pride Marches worldwide celebrate the courage, solidarity, resilience and contribution of Lesbian, Gay, Bisexual, Transgender, Intersex and Queer (LGBTIQ) people.
+Pride Marches around the world celebrate the courage, solidarity, resilience and contribution of Lesbian, Gay, Bisexual, Transgender, Intersex and Queer (LGBTIQ+) people and their allies.

-Adelaide’s second Pride March was held 30 years later.
-Pride March has grown to become one of the biggest, best loved events on the Adelaide community calendar.
+Adelaide’s second Pride March was held 30 years later in 2003.
+Since then Pride March Adelaide has grown to become one of the biggest, best loved events on the Adelaide community calendar.